 This is a big change.
 PhotoPass is no longer included in ANY of the Annual Passes — which is a bummer.
 But, it can be added to any Annual Pass for $99, which includes unlimited free digital downloads for the year.
 On the bright side, the Water Park and Sports option can be added to ANY Annual Pass.
 This used to only be an option with the Platinum level, which is somewhat equivalent to the Incredi-Pass.

 Access a new integrated calendar

 A new integrated calendar is coming that lets Passholders see blockout dates for each pass type, view available days for pass reservations, and make, modify or cancel a reservation all in one place.
-I hope this is a vast improvement on the current system.
-Ever since the Park Pass Reservation system was implemented, the ability to see availability and modify reservations has been frustrating.
+This is a great improvement compared to the original system.

 What do I need to do if I am an existing Annual Passholder?

 If you are a current Passholder, your Annual Pass can be used just as you use it today.
 Plus, beginning September 8, 2021, Silver, Gold, Platinum and Platinum Plus Annual Passholders will also be able to hold more reservations at a time!
 Visit this page for more information.

 When it is time for you to renew, you will be able to renew into one of the new passes (at a special renewal price).
 Tip: This may be a good time to change tiers.
 In the past, once you were at a higher level pass, like Gold or Platinum, you couldn’t renew into a lower tier.
 With this change to the Annual Pass program, and the end of Silver, Gold, and Platinum levels, you can switch to one of the new levels at renewal time.